Keep calm and leave town

 “Everybody says it’s not going to happen here,” says Bowen.
 “The reality is that it is happening.
 And it will continue to happen.”
 Wildfires are not the only threat, he adds.
 Calgary and much of southern Alberta flooded in 2013.
 An F4 tornado struck Edmonton on July 31, 1989.

-Should the order come for any one of us, as it did for Fort McMurray, Slave Lake, High Level and other communities, would we be ready to pack the vehicle, gather the family and leave town at a moment’s notice?
+Should the order come for any one of us, as it has for Fort McMurray, Slave Lake, High Level and other communities, would we be ready to pack the vehicle, gather the family and leave town at a moment’s notice?
 If not, here’s what Bowen recommends we do.

 Make a plan